 Yammer is especially good for breaking down silos.
 Communities of practice—groups of people who have similar skill sets, but don’t necessarily report through the same management chain—find Yammer good for asking open-ended questions and getting responses from like-skilled people in the organization.
 And with SharePoint underneath, they can track best practices, standard operative procedures, and more, in a centralized place.

-For more information on Office 365 Groups, see our complete Office 365 Groups infographic.
+For more information on Office 365 Groups, see our complete Microsoft 365 Groups infographic.